vlory73/insight_docs/knowledge-base/groups.md

 Groups are a great way to organize equipment.

 Equipment may need to be organized in groups due to geographic distribution or when they are used together in a project.
-Groups are a great way to streamline the processes of monitoring equipment, fetching data and delegating access.
+Groups help you to streamline the processes of monitoring equipment, fetching data and delegating access.

 ## Adding Groups